 It is time for English Canada to say who we are and what our country is.
 The answer is: we are a partnership of nations, a community of peoples united in common citizenship and rights.
 We do possess a common history, and like it or not, we had better begin sharing a common truth (p.
 134).Do you get it now?
 The new common truth White Canadians "better begin" to accept is that their nation will be thoroughly populated by non-Whites with special group rights and that one of these group rights will include a radical revision of the curriculum according to which Muslims, Chinese, Pakistanis, Mexicans, Ugandans, Samoans, Tanzanians, Filipinos will be "recognized" (Ignatieff loves the word "recognition") as "truthful" creators of Canadian culture.

-Canada will not be the only "one of truth" in becoming multiracial.
-All White-created nations will eventually also accept this "truth."
+Canada will not be the only nation "of truth" in becoming multiracial.
+All White-created nations will eventually accept this "one truth" as well.
 He happily says that "a majority of Americans will not be white, Christian, or English-speaking" in the next century (p.
 129); they will have achieved a multiracial "truth" with group rights.

 Ignatieff spent most of his life outside Canada, certainly all his adult life from 1969 to 2006, when he came to run for a seat in Canada's Parliament, leaving again when he lost his seat as the leader of the Liberal Party in the 2011 federal election.
-He is a quintessential representative of what Samuel Huntington identified as the new cosmopolitan elites ruling over the West; academic, business, media, professional, nonprofit, and intellectual elites that identify with global or transnational institutions, and are hostile to any feelings of national loyalty on the part of ordinary European peoples, which they see as always potentially xenophobic and in need of being systematically re-educated by elites living within exclusive theoretical bubbles out of touch with history and human nature.
+He is a quintessential representative of what Samuel Huntington identified as the new cosmopolitan elites ruling over the West; academics, corporate heads, media types, professionals, and intellectuals who identify with global or transnational institutions, and are hostile to any feelings of national loyalty.
+These disloyal, untrustworthy, treacherous characters view European peoples with healthy cultural roots as inherently xenophobic and in need of being systematically re-educated by elites living within exclusive theoretical bubbles out of touch with history and human nature.